millicast/millicast-publisher-unreal-engine-plugin/README.md

 * Close the editor
 * Go at the root of your project folder (C:\Users\User\Unreal Engine\MyProject)
 * Create a new directory "Plugins" and move into it
-* Clone the MillicastPlayer repository : ``git clone https://github.com/millicast/millicast-player-unreal-engine-plugin.git MillicastPlayer``
+* Clone the MillicastPublisher repository : ``git clone https://github.com/millicast/millicast-publisher-unreal-engine-plugin.git MillicastPublisher``
 * Open your project with UE

-It will prompt you, saying if you want to re-build MillicastPlayer plugin, say yes.
+It will prompt you, saying if you want to re-build MillicastPublisher plugin, say yes.
-You are now in the editor and can build your game using MillicastPlayer.
+You are now in the editor and can build your game using MillicastPublisher.

 Note: After you package your game, it is possible that you will get an error when launching the game :

-> "Plugin MillicastPlayer could not be load because module MillicastPlayer has not been found"
+> "Plugin MillicastPublisher could not be load because module MillicastPublisher has not been found"

 And then the game fails to launch.
 That is because Unreal has excluded the plugin.